This information only applies to prospective students with a German university entrance qualification for Master's studies.

 We differentiate between restricted admission Master's courses of study and open admission Master's courses of study.
 You can find more information about this on our webpages about the Allocation Process for Master's Courses of Study.

 Please note that there a limited number of dates available to take the test.
-Find out about dates, deadlines, and locations, where the test will be offered, as early as possible at www.tm-wiso.de.
+Find out about dates, deadlines, and locations, where the test will be offered, as early as possible at TM-Wiso (de).

-The Faculty of Mathematics, Computer Science, and Natural Sciences has decided that in order for an applicant to be allocated a Master's placement for the molecular and applied biotechnology course of study at RWTH Aachen, they must fulfill the educational background prerequisites stated in the examination ordination and that it will conduct a selection process, in which the final Bachelor's grade is weighted 51 percent and the result of a subject-specific study aptitude test (e-test) is weighted with 49 percent.
+The Faculty of Mathematics, Computer Science, and Natural Sciences has decided that in the allocation process, the final Bachelor's grade is weighted 51 percent and the result of a subject-specific study aptitude test (e-test) is weighted with 49 percent.

 We highly recommend taking the e-test.
 If you don't, you will enter the allocation process with zero points listed as your test result.

 Please note that there are limited number of dates on which the e-test will be offered.
-Information about deadlines, dates, and locations will be available on this page no later than June 1.
+Information about deadlines, dates, and locations will be available on the Department of Biology website no later than June 1.

 Checking the Status of Your Master's Application